Viewer Rating

 Beautiful half-breed Pearl Chavez becomes the ward of her dead father's first love and finds herself torn between her sons, one good and the other bad.

-The character Pearl Chavez, canonically established as half Native American, is portrayed by Jennifer Jones, a white actress.
-This casting choice constitutes a race swap according to the provided definition.
+The character Pearl Chavez, who is canonically half-Native American in the source novel, is portrayed by Jennifer Jones, a white actress.
+This constitutes a race swap for a central character.

 The film portrays a rigid, puritanical form of Christianity through Senator McCanles, which is depicted as hypocritical, judgmental, and a source of conflict and suffering.
 While Laura Belle's compassionate faith offers a counterpoint, the dominant narrative critique focuses on the destructive aspects of an unyielding and self-righteous interpretation of the religion.